Liga Futebol Timor-Leste Terceira Divisão: 2017 Promotion Playoff

 Prior to the formation of the Terceira Divisão, in 2017 the Liga Futebol Amadora featured a Segunda Divisao Promotion Playoff.
 This format consisted of a 12 team knockout playoff competition, with the top 3 teams being promoted.
 These teams ended up being Fitun Estudante, FC Lero and Lalenok United.

 2019 Formation of the Terceira Divisão

 In 2019, the Liga Futebol Amadora Terceira Divisão was officially announced.
 This edition of the competition featured 11 teams, being split into two groups; the winners of each group being promoted to the Segunda Divisao.
 The teams that were promoted included Emmanuel FC and AS Marca FC.
 Following this season however the Terceira Divisão would not continue into the next season, with the entire Timorese league system being replaced by the Copa FFTL.

-2025 Return of the Terceira Divisão
+2025-26 Segunda Divisão Qualifiers

 In 2025, the Liga Futebol Timor-Leste announced the return of the Terceira Divisão, with the league being open to registration from any local teams.
 Two teams are set to be promoted to the Segunda Divisao, replacing the bottom two relegated teams from that division.

+A total of 39 teams registered to compete in the Segunda Divisão Qualifiers, including both local amateur teams as well as teams that had previously featured in the Liga Futebol Timor-Leste league system in previous years.